medmedmedic/fivehtfive/README.md

 # fivehtfive

-A new app trying to implement a spaced repetition app from scrach, all in bloc pattern.
+A new app, Trying to implement a spaced repetition app using bloc pattern.

 ## Getting Started